Neutrinos as qubits and qutrits: Introduction

-The paper's organization is: In Sec.(\ref{Sec.2}), we represent a single qubit density matrix of two flavour neutrino states in the basis of SU(2) Pauli matrices.
-In Sec.(\ref{Sec.3}), we use the tensor product of Pauli matrices as a basis to represent a two-qubit density matrix that led to the Bloch matrix construction in the two-qubit neutrino systems.
+The paper's organization is as follows: In Sect.(\ref{Sec.2}), we represent a single qubit density matrix of two flavour neutrino states in the basis of SU(2) Pauli matrices.
+In Sect.(\ref{Sec.3}), we use the tensor product of Pauli matrices as a basis to represent a two-qubit density matrix that led to the Bloch matrix construction in the two-qubit neutrino systems.
 We also show a bipartite entanglement measure concurrence quantification in the two neutrino system.
-In Sec.(\ref{Sec.4}), we describe a qutrit density matrix of three flavour neutrino states in the basis of SU(3) Gell-Mann matrices.
+In Sect.(\ref{Sec.4}), we describe a qutrit density matrix of three flavour neutrino states in the basis of SU(3) Gell-Mann matrices.
 Under a particular set of constraints, the measure for entanglement characterized by the entropy of mixing for a three flavour neutrino system is found.
-In Sec.(\ref{Sec.5}), we represent a two qutrit density matrix in the basis of SU(3) Gell-Mann matrices tensor products which describe the generalized matrix construction for two qutrits neutrino states.
+In Sect.(\ref{Sec.5}), we represent a two qutrit density matrix in the basis of SU(3) Gell-Mann matrices tensor products which describe the generalized matrix construction for two qutrits neutrino states.
 Furthermore, we compute generalized concurrence as a measure of bipartite qutrits entanglement in the two neutrino system and compare it with the concurrence of the bipartite qubit neutrino system.
-Finally, the conclusion is given in Sec.(\ref{Sec.6}).
+Finally, the conclusion is given in Sect.(\ref{Sec.6}).